OIM3640/resources/project.md

 5. **Collaboration Plan**: How will you collaborate with your teammates on this project?
 Will you divide tasks and then incorporate them separately?
 Will you undertake a comprehensive pair program?
 Explain how you'll ensure effective team collaboration.
 This may also entail information on any software development methodologies you anticipate using (e.g. agile development).
 Be sure to clarify why you've picked this specific organizational structure.
 6. **Risks and Limitations**: What do you believe is the most significant threat to this project's success?
 7. **Additional Course Content**: What topics do you believe will be beneficial to your project?

+The proposal must be written using [markdown format](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+You need to commit and push this proposal to your project GitHub repository.
+Everyone needs to submit the URL of the proposal to Canvas for grading purposes.

+You should also come to class with a printed version of this proposal.
+We will have about 10 minutes to meet with each team.
+You should designate one of the two team members to take notes.

 For extra reading: [150+ Pitch Deck Examples From the Most Successful Startups](https://www.pitchdeckhunt.com).